The Contemporary Art Society is pleased to present The Artist’s Table with Lynette Yiadom-Boakye and CAS Trustee Emma Goltz

 This bespoke artist curated event will take place on Monday 12 March 2018.

 At Corvi-Mora, Vauxhall

-Tickets to this event are extremely limited, please book before Monday 15 January 2018 to avoid disappointment.
+Tickets to this event are extremely limited, book now to avoid disappointment.

 The Contemporary Art Society is pleased to present The Artist’s Table with Lynette Yiadom-Boakye, which will be held at Corvi-Mora gallery, hosted by CAS Trustee Emma Goltz and with the generous support of CAS Trustee Tommaso Corvi-Mora.

 The evening will be catered by Jackson Boxer & Brunswick House.
 Wines for the dinner will be selected by Tommaso from one A wines, his newly opened shop devoted exclusively to natural wines.

 The Contemporary Art Society first acquired Lynette Yiadom-Boakye’s work in 2013, buying To Tell Them Where It’s Got To (2013) for Plymouth City Museum and Art Gallery, ahead of her exhibition at the Venice Biennale in the same year.
 The CAS has also acquired ten etchings for The Stanley and Audrey Burton Gallery in Leeds, which were first shown at her acclaimed exhibition at the Serpentine Gallery in 2015.

 Yiadom-Boakye’s paintings are predominantly figurative with raw and muted colours.
 With her expressive representations of the human figure, the artist examines the formal mechanisms of the medium of painting and reveals political and psychological dimensions in her works, which focus on fictional characters who exist beyond our world in a different time and in an unknown location.
 She paints figures that are intentionally removed from time and place.